Caroline Adrien

 Caroline Adrien (born 23 December 1987) is a French professional kite surfer.

 In July 2012 she won the silver medal in the Slalom World Championships, finishing behind Katja Roose, but in front of Kristin Boese.
+In the same year she took bronze in Cagliari in Italy at the 2012 Kiteboard Course Racing World championships.
+She was beaten by the British Steph Bridge with the American Erika Heineken taking the gold.